drklrd/code-tab/README.md

 # Code-Tab

+Get code-editor in each new tab (chrome browser).
+The code-editor used is React-Ace(https://github.com/securingsincity/react-ace)

 - [ ] First clone or download the repo and extract (if downloaded as zip)
 - [ ] Run npm install and then npm run development
 - [ ] Go to chrome://extensions